‘The Young And The Restless’ Star Kristoff St. John Will Be Laid To Rest Next To Son Who Died Tragically At 24

 — People (@people) February 5, 2019

-Kristoff St. John is survived by fiancée Kseniya Mikhaleva, their daughters Paris with Mia and daughter Lola with ex-wife Allana Nadal.
+Kristoff St. John is survived by fiancée Kseniya Mikhaleva, their daughters Paris with Mia, and daughter Lola with ex-wife Allana Nadal.